two-torial/two-torial/docs/games/bemani/iidx/24_sinobuz/setup.md

 ??? warning "If your data doesn't look like this"

-    If extra files are present next to your folders, such as executables, scripts, etc.. **remove them**.
+    If extra files are present next to your folders, such as executables, scripts, etc. **remove them**.
     **This also means your data was tampered with and we strongly recommend getting new data from somewhere else.**

 ## Installing spice2x